-Local author Bonnie Wood, editor of Stone By Stone and creator of the Burton Coon blog, writes “Reader’s Notes” and “More About History” to supplement the original MCA Newsletters.
+Local author Bonnie Wood, editor of Memories of ‘Ol Red Hook and Stone By Stone and creator of the Burton Coon blog, writes “Reader’s Notes” and “More About History” to supplement the original MCA Newsletters.

 Fifty years ago in November 1968, when Chairman Carl Sardaro drafted his From The Chairman column in the first volume of the Milan Community Association Newsletter, he may not have anticipated the continuing significance of the Association’s “aim of improving our township and making it a better place in which to live”.
 By focusing on the needs and interests of the community, the Newsletter provides a glimpse back into the daily lives of our citizens.
 Not only does this lens focus on the late 1960s and early 1970s but also further back to the Milan of our ancestors.

 In our mission to keep local history alive, we are posting each volume of the Milan Community Association Newsletter in its entirety.
-Highlights include the mention of the names of friends and families in the community as well as contributions from local sketch artist Oswald Stippa and author and historical researcher Barbara Thompson.
+Highlights include appreciating Ossie Stippa’s sketches of local landmarks and discovering the names of friends and families in the community.

 Milan Community Association Newsletter Vol. 1 No. 1 November 1968